linhchu-3/PD_metacell_network/README.md

 ### 4. Metacell-Based MEGENA Analysis

 Construct multiscale gene co-expression networks using the MEGENA framework.
+Read about MEGENA in Song and Zhang (PloS computational biology, 2015, PMID: 26618778).
+Detailed codes of MEGENA can be found https://github.com/songw01/MEGENA/tree/master/R

 ### 5. Network Pruning and Filtering